Abrar822/Exoplanets-Facts/README.md

 📂 Project Description
 Space.A is a web-based application that provides users with:
-An exoplanet explorer with access to over 4,000 celestial bodies.
+An exoplanet explorer with access to over 4,000 exoplanets.
+An informative section of our Solar System.
 An interactive quiz to test space knowledge.
 A glossary containing key astronomical terms.
 An informative About Us section.